katfionn/AIveo3/Readme.md

 Make sure your Linux or your server is opened and listening on port 5000(you can change it in `app.py` file)

 ## Seventh
 Keep the command line in step "Fifth" running, then deploy the frontend.
-I use the openresty(some sub version of Nginx), the key is to build the write a reverse proxy to your backend(which means the app.py we talk in step "Fifth").
+I use the openresty(some sub version of Nginx), the key is to write a reverse proxy to your backend(which means the app.py we talk in step "Fifth").
 Here is my whole config in the openresty(include the reverse proxy), and i deploy it with 1panel(highly recommand).
 You will need to replace these config wo your own :`server_name`, `access_log`, `error_log`, `  location /api/`, `proxy_pass`, `root`, `ssl_trusted_certificate`.
 ```nginx
 server {
     listen 80 ;